Help Faculty Win a Just Contract

 Support the Mission of the University of Oregon

 Tuition has increased faster than inflation.
 State funding has increased faster than inflation.
 Administrator salaries have increased faster than inflation.
-But administrators are demanding that the teachers, librarians, and researchers charged with the educational mission of the institution, take real wage cuts.
-While everyone recognizes the challenges faced by our institutions of higher education, the UO is getting more money per student than ever before.
-Where is this money going if not to student education and knowledge creation?
+Yet, the administration is demanding that the teachers, librarians, and researchers who drive the university’s educational mission take real wage cuts.

-The value of a degree from the University of Oregon is dependent on the quality of the professors, instructors, researchers, and librarians.
-An erosion in wages, whether due to artificial austerity, benign neglect, or slow attrition affects not only the quality of education and research, but also the value of our degrees for current students and alumni alike.
+The value of a University of Oregon degree depends on the quality of its professors, instructors, researchers, and librarians.
+When faculty wages erode due to artificial austerity, neglect, or slow attrition, it affects not only the quality of education and research, but also the long-term value of a UO degree for students and alumni alike.

-In spite of the recognized learning loss stemming from the pandemic, the administration is spending less on education per student than before the pandemic, adjusting for inflation.
+- Despite pandemic-related learning loss, the administration is spending less on education per student (adjusted for inflation) than before COVID-19.

 Our vision for the University of Oregon is one where the educational and research mission are at the fore; an institution of higher learning where we attract and maintain the best researchers and instructors and provide a world class education for the citizens of Oregon and beyond.
 Yes, this will take a shift in economic priorities, but only back to those before the pandemic.
 Our demands are neither extravagant nor frivolous.
 Our demand is that the fiduciaries of the University of Oregon perform their primary fiduciary duty: support the mission of the University of Oregon.

-Our aim is to secure a fair contract to support not only the needs of faculty of the University of Oregon, but also to ensure a strong academic future for UO.
-We are currently in state-mandated mediation, a final step in the bargaining process before a potential strike.
-Faculty do not want to strike, but the current economic package presented by the administration and their arguments for austerity do not match the economic realities of the institution, nor recognize the increase in faculty labor since the pandemic.
+We are currently in state-mandated mediation, a final step before a potential faculty strike.
+Striking is a last resort—faculty do not want to disrupt student learning.
+However, the administration’s arguments for austerity do not align with the university’s financial situation or acknowledge the increased faculty labor and inflated economic reality since the pandemic.
 If the administration does not relent, we may have no choice but to strike.

 More Information